sammylina/solar-challenge-week1/notebooks/README.md

 # Profiling and Data Cleaning

-The <country>_eda.ipynb notebooks perform profiling and data cleaning.
-After that it will save the cleaned data in data/ folder under <country>_clean.csv filename.
+The &lt;country&gt;_eda.ipynb notebooks perform profiling and data cleaning.
+After that it will save the cleaned data in data/ folder under &lt;country&gt;_clean.csv filename.

 The process taken to profile and clean the data is the following